Last Updated on January 19, 2024 by The ZenMaid Team

 Go one step further and create an “easy to send” form for customers to set up appointments with your cleaning business.

-While it’s only one of the options for your cleaning ads — and is one of the more expensive ideas on this list — Google Adwords has one distinct advantage: targeted objective.
+While it’s only one of the options for your cleaning ads — and is one of the more expensive ideas on this list — Google Ads has one distinct advantage: targeted objective.

 Pay-per-click (PPC) advertising can have huge potential for a growing cleaning services business.
 Potential clients already have the intention of finding a cleaning business, you just need to convince them to click on your company’s ad.